Virgin Media Television (Ireland): 2015–present

 In early April 2015, a number of media groups were reporting TV3's owners Doughty Hanson were definitely interested in selling the TV3 Group.
 These reports were strengthened when Doughty Hanson confirmed it has scrapped plans for a sixth investment fund.
 A number of international broadcasters were reportedly interested in purchasing the Irish-based broadcaster including Viacom International Media Networks (VIMN) and Liberty Global.
 It was later reported VIMN has shown disinterest in purchasing the network but on 16 April 2015 both the Irish Independent and Sky News claimed Carlyle have shown interest in the broadcaster and negotiations were due to begin.
 Carlyle have begun investing in the Irish market.
 TV3 Group has declined requests from media organisations to comment on the rumours.

 It was further reported on 3 May 2015 by The Sunday Business Post that Liberty Global are in negotiations to take over the broadcaster.
 They report that Liberty Global are to take over the Irish broadcaster after completing due diligence.

 In June 2015, INM confirmed they would consider purchasing the TV3 Group.
 However, following criticism from individuals within media and political circles, INM claimed it was "highly unlikely" they would purchase the broadcaster, as there would be concern over how much control INM has over print and broadcasting media in Ireland.

 On 12 June 2015, Irish media began reporting on the possible buyout by Liberty Global.
 Both companies refused to comment on the reports.
 Approval from the BAI will have to granted if the deal is to go through and may also involve approval from the Competition and Consumer Protection Commission.
 It will take a number of months before the acquisition is finalized.
 It is reported the TV3 Group will be sold to Liberty Global for €100 million.

-On 3 July 2015, it was announced that Doughty Hanson had sold TV3 to a Liberty Global company who operate UPC Ireland for €80 million.
+On 3 July 2015, it was announced that Doughty Hanson had sold TV3 to a Liberty Global company which operated UPC Ireland for €80 million.
 The deal may also deliver a further €7 million should TV3 meet certain performance targets.
 The deal will need regulatory approval by Competition and Consumer Protection Commission as well as a media plurality test by the Department of Communications, Energy and Natural Resources.
 On 5 July 2015 The Sunday Business Post confirmed following an interview with TV3's CEO McRedmon that Liberty Global had shown interest in purchasing the TV3 Group since the previous year.